 FIX: Remove the air filter.
 If your air filter is a paper filter, knock the dirt out of the filter by tapping the filter against a solid surface.
 Hold the air filter up to a light and make sure you see light through the filter.

-You will need to replace the air filter if you are unable to see light through the paper filter.
+You will need to replace the air filter if you cannot see the light through the paper filter, it is very dark in appearance, or it is damaged.

 Dirty or Damaged Cooling Fins